Private Autism and ADHD Assessments

 Understanding your neurodevelopmental profile can help you access the support you need to thrive.
-At Psicon, we provide private, comprehensive assessments for both autism and ADHD, delivered by our specialist clinical team based in Kent.
+At Psicon, we provide private assessments for autism and ADHD - either individually or combined - delivered by our specialist clinical teams based in Kent and Hampshire, and operating throughout the South East of England.
 Our thorough diagnostic process ensures you receive clear answers and practical guidance, whether you're seeking an assessment for yourself or your child.

 Cherishing unique minds